Jail

 • Money orders must be made out to the Weld County Sheriff’s Office and can be sent to 2110 O St., Greeley, CO 80631.
 Make sure the inmate's name is written in the “for” or “remarks” section of the money order.
 Cash or personal checks are not accepted.

-• A Lobby Kiosk is available 24 hours a day, 7 days a week, and accepts cash, debit cards and credit cards.
+• A Lobby Kiosk is available 24 hours a day, 7 days a week, and accepts cash only.
+Bills larger than $1 are accepted.

 • Phone deposits are available 24 hours a day, 7 days a week.
 Contact a bi-lingual Customer Service Representative at 1-866-345-1884 who accepts deposits from debit cards and credit cards.